 - How to integrate email marketing with social media and other marketing efforts.

-With effective email marketing you can reach your audience consistently throughout the year, filling the flow of leads for your business.
+With effective email marketing, you can reach your audience consistently throughout the year, filling the flow of leads for your business.
 Get started with our handbook:

 Compare your Email Efforts

 As a little PS, take a look at how you compare to your industry.
 The data from Epsilon shows how emails from different industries and specific industry categories perform.
-How do you stack up to your competition?
+How do you stack up against your competition?